QirimliBey/taskManager/README.md

 ## Building for production

-To optimize the taskmanager application for production, run:
+To optimize the TaskManager application for production, run:

     ./mvnw -Pprod clean package